Jimbly/LD56-dwarfs/README.md

   Tooltips on DWARFS especially
   Change Armor/Speed/etc labels to be vertical on the side?
   Border color?
+  Propeller on blimp
+  More noticeable animation on study/dismantle, drip some pixels?
 FTUE
   No configuration on first probe
   If they fail, "let's try that again", and refund the probe